libris/librisxl/rest/API.md

 refresh token, and a list of permissions for the user.
 This list can (and probably should) be used to allow the user to select which sigel they want to work as.
-This information is required for creating, updating, and deleting posts (see the CRUD API section in this document for more details).
+This information is required for creating, updating, and deleting records (see the CRUD API section in this document for more details).

 Once the user is authenticated, you include the bearer token in the API requests by setting the `Authentication` header to `Bearer: <the bearer